NOT MUCH CHANGE AFTER THE WEEKEND

 Your First Alert Weather Forecast:

 The same slow-moving storm system that gave us cool and gloomy weekend weather, is still hanging around today.
-We’re going to see some sunshine this morning, but by midday, skies will be cloudy again.
+We’ve seen some sunshine this morning, but now skies are clouding over again.
 Look for more spotty showers this afternoon, with perhaps some wet flakes across northern Wisconsin.
 Normally, these “instability showers” fade away in the evening, but they could last a little longer overnight as a weak disturbance moves through the area.

 Keep your jacket handy as our forecast still looks cool for late April.
 High temperatures will be in the middle to upper 40s this afternoon, with highs staying status quo for Tuesday.